How Writing Saved My Life

 Backstory

 Let’s rewind.
-The year is 2011 and in the space of ten days, I got dumped and made redundant from my “dream job”.
-Suddenly, after nearly a decade of building a life for myself, I was back to square one; back in my hometown, living with my parents, single and jobless.
-I felt broken, hopeless, worthless…
+The year is 2011, and in the space of ten days, I got dumped, made redundant from my “dream job”, and was back living with my parents.
+Suddenly, after nearly a decade of building a life for myself, I was back to square one; back in my hometown, single and jobless.
+I felt (quite understandably, I think!) broken, hopeless, worthless…

 I spent the next few months on my parent’s sofa, watching rubbish TV and trying (unsuccessfully) to avoid thinking about everything I’d lost.
 I was never suicidal, and never self-harmed, but I struggled to motivate myself to do… well, anything.
 I was always tired, but could never sleep.
 It was a vicious cycle that I just couldn’t break.
 My friends and family tried to comfort me, but nothing could lift my mood or distract me from the swirling vortex of negative thoughts and emotions.
 Because I’d lost so much in such a short space of time, it was impossible to process it all.
 I just kept going round and round in circles, never actually resolving anything.